 In July 2013, the Company entered into a lease agreement for its current facility located in Redwood City, California.
 In 2018, the Company expanded the lease space and extended the lease agreement through October 2023.
-In January 2023, the Company entered into an amendment to this lease that lease of 19,807 square feet of office space terminated on October 29, 2023, and lease of remaining 23,638 square feet is extended to terminate no later than January 31, 2024.
+In January 2023, the Company entered into an amendment to this lease that provided that the lease of 19,807 square feet of office space terminated would terminate on October 29, 2023, and lease of the remaining 23,638 square feet is extended to terminate no later than January 31, 2024, unless the Company provides notice it will not utilize such extension.

 In December 2021, the Company entered into a lease for two existing buildings, comprising approximately 158,221 square feet of space, located in San Jose, California.
-The lease commenced in July 2022, and will continue for 122 months following thereafter, with two five year options to extend the term of the lease.
+The lease commenced in July 2022, and will continue for 122 months following thereafter, with two five year years options to extend the term of the lease.

-Rent expense recognized under both leases, including additional rent charges for utilities, parking, maintenance, and real estate taxes, was \$ 2.0 million and \$ 0.7 million for the three months ended March 31, 2023 and 2022.
+Rent expense recognized under both leases, the lease, including additional rent charges for utilities, parking, maintenance, and real estate taxes, was \$2.0 million \$1.9 million and \$0.7 million for the three months ended March 31, 2023 June 30, 2023 and 2022, respectively, and \$4.0 million and \$1.4 million for the six months ended June 30, 2023 and